Roasted Radishes are sweeter without the bite of raw radish. Add a little balsamic & honey and they make a fantastic side dish or snack!

 Roasted radishes are simple and quick: clean them, halve them if they’re too large (it’s best if they’re all about the same thickness) then toss with a quick mixture of balsamic, honey and melted butter.
 Sprinkle in a little salt and pepper for seasoning and toss them in the oven for 15 minutes or so, just until they’re crisp-tender.
 I like to add a little more salt after pulling them out of the oven but that’s just personal preference.

 The best roasted radishes have a few different varieties for a nice contrast in color and shape.
-But use whatever you’ve got or can find, you’ll love them any way you prepare them!
+But use whatever you’ve got or can find, you’ll love them any way you prepare them (these roasted radishes with honey and Sriracha have me drooling)!